Richey Edwards: Disappearance and presumed death

-The next morning, Edwards collected his wallet, car keys, some fluoxetine and his passport.
+The next morning, 1 February 1995, Edwards collected his wallet, car keys, some fluoxetine and his passport.
 He reportedly checked out of the Embassy Hotel at 7:00 am, leaving his toiletries, packed suitcase and some of his fluoxetine.
 He then drove to his flat in Cardiff, where he left behind his passport, his fluoxetine and a Severn Bridge tollbooth receipt.

+This timeline was refuted in 2018, when the authors of Withdrawn Traces: Searching for the truth about Richey Manic (Penguin Books, 2019) found evidence that disputed the timings of the toll booth receipt found from the Severn Bridge.
+It had been assumed that '2:55' on the ticket was 2:55 pm, but in 2018 the original software engineer at the bridge confirmed the software printed out the 24-hour clock, meaning Edwards passed this location at 2:55 am.
+Therefore, the timeline of events and subsequent appeals for information were no longer valid.

 In the two weeks that followed, Edwards was apparently spotted in the Newport passport office and at Newport bus station by a fan who was unaware that he was missing.
 The fan was reported to have discussed a mutual friend, Lori Fidler, before Edwards departed.

-This timeline was turned on its head in 2018, when the authors of Withdrawn Traces, Searching for the truth about Richey Manic (Penguin books, 2019) found evidence that disputed the timings of the toll booth receipt found from the Severn Bridge.
-It had been assumed that '2:55' on the ticket was 2:55 pm, but in 2018 the original software engineer at the bridge was located and he confirmed the software printed out the 24-hour clock, meaning Edwards passed this location at 2:55 am.
-Therefore, the timeline of events and subsequent appeals for information were no longer valid.

 On 7 February, a taxi driver from Newport supposedly picked up Edwards from the King's Hotel and drove him around the valleys, including Edwards' hometown of Blackwood.
 The driver reported that the passenger had spoken in a Cockney accent, which occasionally slipped into a Welsh one, and that he had asked if he could lie down on the back seat.
 Eventually they reached Blackwood and its bus station, but the passenger reportedly said, "This is not the place," and asked to be taken to Pontypool railway station.
 It was later ascertained, according to Jovanovic's account, that Pontypool did not have a telephone.
 The passenger got out at the Severn View service station near Aust, South Gloucestershire, and paid the £68 fare in cash.